-Contact your legislators, let them know you are a Massachusetts voter, and say NO on Abortion Expansion!
+Call or email your legislators, let them know you are a Massachusetts voter, and say NO Physician Assisted Suicide!
 Log on to www.macatholic.org and follow the links to find contact information for:

-- Your individual State Senator and Representative via zip code link.
+- Your individual State Senator and Representative via address and zip code link.

 For individuals without internet access, please call the Massachusetts Catholic Conference at 617-746-5630 for legislative contact information.

 1 Boston Pilot – Statement of the four Roman Catholic Bishops of Boston, Fall River, Springfield, and Worcester (December 8, 2017)